AdaCore/learn/intro_to_ada.rst

 -  Comments start with ``--`` and go to the end of the line.
 There is no multi-line comment syntax.

+.. gusthoff: Does the reader know what the multi-line comment syntax actually is?

 Imperative language - Loops
 ---------------------------

 Ada has a lot of loops.
 None of them behave like the C/Java/Javascript for loop though.
 Their semantic is much more restricted, in line with Ada's philosophy.

+.. gusthoff: "a lot of" sounds a little bit exaggerated...

 For loops
 ~~~~~~~~~